diemonic1/LunaParticleSystem/README.md

 # Installation
 Download the latest version of the plugin from [releases page](https://github.com/diemonic1/LunaParticleSystem/releases/latest)

-The release includes a zip archive `LunaParticlesTunerWebExtension.zip` with an extension for chromium-based browsers and a package `LunaParticlesTuner.unitypackage`
+The release includes a zip archive `LunaParticlesTunerWebExtension.zip` with an extension for chromium-based browsers and a package `LunaParticlesTuner.zip`

 2) - The browser extension must be installed in your browser.
    - Unpack the archive to any convenient place.
 The folder with the extension cannot be deleted - the browser reads the extension directly from it.